-On the north end of Plaza de Mayo you'll find the Catedral Metropolitana de Buenos Aires (Metropolitan Cathedral).
+On the north end of Plaza de Mayo you'll find the Buenos Aires Metropolitan Cathedral.

 Built on the site of a colonial church, the cathedral holds the tomb of General José de San Martín, leader in South America's struggle for independence from the Spanish Empire.
 You can enjoy the (rather modest) changing of the guard every two hours.

 In recent years, the cathedral has become well-known worldwide as Jorge Mario Bergoglio used to be the Metropolitan Archbishop here before becoming Pope Francis and leader of the Catholic Church.

 Right next to the cathedral is the Cabildo of Buenos Aires, a town hall from the 18th century now converted into a museum with colonial and independence-style paintings, as well as mementoes of the 19th century British invasions.

 Leaving Plaza de Mayo behind, you can then continue through Avenida de Mayo, a 1.5km long avenue that connects Plaza de Mayo with Congressional Plaza and where you'll have endless options for lunch.